-Opcode Availabl e on: # of # of
+Opcode rode Available on: # of

 Addressing Mode Syntax (hex) 6502 65C02 65802/816 Bytes Cycles

-Block Move MVN srcbk,destbk 54 х 3
+Block Move MVN srcbk,destbk 54 Х 3

-^{ 7} cycles per bye moved
+7 cycles per bye moved

-Block Move Previous MVP
+Block Move Previous

 Moves (copies) a block of memory to a new location.
 The source, destination and length operands of this instruction are taken from the X, Y, and C (double accumulator) registers; these should be loaded with the correct values before executing the MVP instruction.